jmwerner/Jitter/README.md

     jitter.send_tweet("<tweet text>")
     ```

-3. Get most recent 20 tweets from people the user follows on twitter
+3. Get most recent 20 tweets from people the user follows on twitter.
+Returns them in an array of raw dictionaries

     ```
     jitter.get_timeline()